lyteword/chspurgeon-tod/volume-4/psalm-102.md

 **Verse 16.** God is Zion's purchaser, architect, builder, inhabitant, Lord.

-1\.Zion built up.
+1\.
+Zion built up.
 Conversions frequent; confessions numerous; union firm; edification solid; missions extended.

-2\.God glorified.
+2\.
+God glorified.
 In its very foundation; by its ministry; by difficulties and enemies; by poor workers, and poor materials; and even by our failures.

-3\.Hope excited.
+3\.
+Hope excited.
 Because we may expect the Lord to glorify himself.

-4\.Inquiry suggested.
+4\.
+Inquiry suggested.
 Am I concerned, as built, or building? not merely doctrinally, but experimentally?

 **Verse 17.**

-1\.The destitute pray.
+1\.
+The destitute pray.

-2\.They pray most.
+2\.
+They pray most.

-4\.They pray best.
+4\.
+They pray best.

-4\.They pray most effectually.
+4\.
+They pray most effectually.
 Or the surest way to succeed in prayer is to pray as the destitute; show the reason of this.

 **Verse 18.**

-1\.A memorial.
+1\.
+A memorial.

-2\.A magnificat. *W. Durban.*
+2\.
+A magnificat. *W. Durban.*

 **Verses 18-21.**

-1\.Misery in extremis.
+1\.
+Misery in extremis.

-2\.Divinity observant.
+2\.
+Divinity observant.

-3\.Deity actively assisting.
+3\.
+Deity actively assisting.

-4\.Glory consequently published.
+4\.
+Glory consequently published.

 **Verses 19-22.**

-1\.The notice which God takes of the world, Ps 102:19. (a) The place from which he beholds it: "from heaven, " not from an earthly point of view. (b) The character in which he beholds it; "from the height of his sanctuary, "from the mercy-seat.
+1\.
+The notice which God takes of the world, Ps 102:19. (a) The place from which he beholds it: "from heaven, " not from an earthly point of view. (b) The character in which he beholds it; "from the height of his sanctuary, "from the mercy-seat.

-2\.What attracts his notice most in the world.
+2\.
+What attracts his notice most in the world.
 The groaning of the prisoner and of those appointed to death.

-3\.The purpose for which he notices them.
+3\.
+The purpose for which he notices them.
 "To loose, " etc.;" to declare," etc. (a) For human comfort. (b) For his own glory.

-4\.When his notice is thus fixed upon the earth.
+4\.
+When his notice is thus fixed upon the earth.
 "When, " etc., Ps 102:22. *G. R.*

 **Verse 23.** For the sick.

-1\.Submission—The Lord sent the trial—" *He* weakeneth," etc.
+1\.
+Submission—The Lord sent the trial—" *He* weakeneth," etc.

-2\.Service—exonerated from some work, he now requires of me patience, earnestness, etc.
+2\.
+Service—exonerated from some work, he now requires of me patience, earnestness, etc.

-3\.Preparation—for going home.
+3\.
+Preparation—for going home.

-4\.Prayer—for others to occupy my place.
+4\.
+Prayer—for others to occupy my place.

-5\.Expectation—I shall soon be in heaven, now that my days are shortened.
+5\.
+Expectation—I shall soon be in heaven, now that my days are shortened.

 **Verse 24.**